davidhalvorsen/ALT_Introns_Exons_and_Promoters/README UPDATES.md

 showLogo="none", askForOverwrite=FALSE, verbose=FALSE)
 ```
 ![Klactis_Xenopus_Human_STN1_Proteins_AA_alignment](/Assets/Klactis_Xenopus_Human_STN1_Proteins_AA_alignment.jpg "Klactis_Xenopus_Human_STN1_Proteins_AA_alignment")

+#### Mutant TP53 and ALT
+Chen Association of Mutant TP53 with Alternative Lengthenig of telomre sand favorable prognosis in glioma
+2006

+#### ALT cells have Increased TERRA
+each TERRA molecule comprises a chromosome-specific 5′ end followed by a tract of UUAGGG repeats, the length of which is proportional to telomere length (12)
+Episkopou 2014 Alternative Lengthening of Telomeres is characterized by reduced compaction of telomeric chromatin
+12 is
+Arnoult N, Van Beneden A, Decottignies A. Telomere length regulates TERRA levels through increased trimethylation of telomeric H3K9 and HP1α Nat.
+Struct.
+Mol.
+Biol.
+2012;19:948–956.

+#### Interesting Experimental Ideas
+IMR90 SV40 parental of SW39 TEL+ and SW26 ALT+ SW13 ALT+
+SW39 TEL+ was TERC KO went through crisis to become SW39 ALT+
+Min 2017
+ALT , TEL fusions some ALT some TEL ... what is the differential gene expression?

 # Citations
 * Cheng 2012 Caenorhabditis elegans POT-2 telomere protein represses a mode of alternative lengthening of telomeres with normal telomere lengths